WanHsuanLin/OLSQ2/README.md

 OLSQ2 can solve QLS optimally with respect to depth and number of SWAP gates.
 There is also a transition-based mode (TB) to speed it up with little loss of optimality.

 For more details on the theory and the experiments, please refer to [the paper]().
+The main banch of this repo is the python implementation of OLSQ2 using python interface of z3.
+Note that the python interface provided by z3 is not efficient for SMT model construction.
+For large instance, we may spend up to 90% of runtime for SMT model construction with only 10% of time on solving the model.
+To imrove efficiency, we provide the implementation using z3 c++ interface in the branch "cpp".
+A more scalable version is provided based on a more scalable bit-vector solver Bitwuzla in the branch "Bitwuzla".
 Below is a brief tutorial on how to use the package.

 ## Installation